Green janitorial services are an integral component of eco-conscious business recycling and waste reduction strategies.

 - All e-Waste should be donated or recycled.

-- Food waste can be turned into mulch for office or school gardens or can be used to feed pigs at high schools with 4-H or similar programs.
+- Food waste can be turned into mulch for office or school gardens or can be used to feed pigs in high schools with 4-H or similar programs.

 - Old desks and office equipment can be donated to the Salvation Army.